Search engine optimization is a lot of work, especially when you are a new brand online.

 You don’t expect your newly acquired domain name to outrank those existing domains on the SERPs.
-This is one of the primary reasons why most businesses do not invest in search engine optimisation; they instead use quicker and less sustainable means like Facebook, Twitter and influence marketing.
+This is one of the primary reasons why most businesses do not invest in search engine optimisation; they instead use quicker and less sustainable means like Facebook, and Twitter.

 These mediums are faster but not sustainable because you have to keep spending a lot of money to be visible.

 On the other hand, the search engine is not as fast as social media platforms like Facebook.
 Still, once it is perfected and well effected, it can convert enough targeted traffic that would eventually build your brand visibility online.

 With search engine optimization in place, you can rank well on search engines and eventually start to attract targeted traffic.

 Search engine optimization is challenging and takes a lot of time to start seeing results; this is why search engine giants Google has made it very easy to reach the top of the SERPs with the launch of a quick SEO platform called Google Business Profile.

 If your business is struggling with the proper digital marketing strategy to implement at a certain period of growth or maturity, I wrote a comprehensive guide to help you determine your business’s best digital marketing strategy.
 Click the link below to get started.

 All were designed to ensure that your business stands out in the SERPS.

 Prospective customers can quickly identify with your business, verify the authenticity of the business, make a phone call, even drop a review about your business, and eventually choose to visit you if you have a physical location.